• English

 Convenience added as an afterthought

 The cornering lights, a USP of the Xoom 110, seemed gimmicky when we first rode the Xoom 110.
-This feeling hasn’t changed, mostly because the lights are positioned too low – and aren’t bright enough – to actually work as advertised.
+This feeling hasn’t changed, mostly because the lights are positioned too low – and aren’t bright enough – to work as advertised.

 Inconsistent tech